 - Strengthening the intersection of service responses to support the safety of children

 - Embedding the voices of children in programs for fathers who use violence

 Representatives from NGOs, federal and state governments with responsibilities for:

 - Men’s Behavioural Change

 Free Pass Application

-Criterion is delighted to offer a select number of free passes to representatives of small NGOs and interested individuals who may not otherwise be able to pay to attend.
-To apply, please contact firstname.lastname@example.org
+Criterion is delighted to offer a select number of free passes to non-government organisations who ordinarily would not be able to attend.
+To apply, please contact firstname.lastname@example.org.